OUR GUIDE TO BIRTHSTONES

 October

-Depending on the conditions in which it formed, Opal may be transparent, translucent or opaque and the background colour may be white, black or nearly any colour of the visual spectrum.
+Opal may be transparent, translucent or opaque and the background colour may be white, black or nearly any colour of the visual spectrum.
 Black opal is considered to be the rarest, whereas white, grey and green are the most common.

 Opal is softer than most other gemstones.
 Because of that Opal is best suited for use in earrings, brooches and other pieces of jewellery that rarely encounter scuffs and impacts.